To import songs, simply open a file. On Windows it is also possible drag & drop a file in the application.

 - VRC7 1xx/2xx/3xx/Qxx/Rxx effects will likely not sound like FamiTracker and will need manual corrections.

-- Instruments using both pitch and arpeggio envelopes at the same time will not sound the same as in FamiTracker.
+- Instruments using both pitch and arpeggio envelopes at the same time will likely not sound the same as in FamiTracker.
 This is due to the vastly different way both applications handles these.
-FamiTracker re-triggers the pitch envelope at each arpeggio notes (probably the more sensible way), while FamiStudio simply runs both at the same time.
+FamiTracker resets the pitch at each arpeggio notes, while FamiStudio does not.

 - VRC6 saw channel is not influenced by duty cycle in FamiStudio.
 FamiStudio has a "saw master volume" on VRC6 instruments.
 Import/export process does not try account for this.
 Manual corrections may be needed.